LimePay/docs/Processing-Payments.md

     npm install limepay-web

-Once installed you need to create your configuration object:
+Once installed you need to create your configuration object.
 The config object must have the following structure:

 ```javascript
 const LimePayWeb = require('limepay-web');